 Free places for 3 and 4 year olds

-All children are eligible for free early education starting from the term after their 3rd birthday.
-Terms start on 1 September, 1 January or 1 April.
-There is a range of early education providers including school nurseries and private providers.
+All children are eligible for a free early years place from the term after their 3rd birthday.
+Terms start on 1 September, 1 January and 1 April.

-It is up to individual early education providers to decide how they are going to offer the free hours.
+It is up to your childcare provider to confirm how they can offer you the free hours.
 This means that the number of hours in a session and the days available may be different at each provider.